CluedIn-io/CluedIn.Documentation/_docs/Crawler/Deploying a New Crawler.md

 1: Moving files into the ServerComponent directory and running the respective commands to inject the required data into the Relational Store.

-2: Use Docker to layer your crawler ontop of the base CluedIn instance.
+2: Use Docker to layer your crawler on top of the base CluedIn instance.

 For the first option, there are 3 main components that will need to be deployed: